enigmosity/learn-aws/developer-associate/exam-questions.md

 - *provides 3500 PUT requests/second/prefix in a bucket, 5500 GET requests/sec/prefix in a bucket*.
 - invoke a lambda with S3 events and pass event data as a parameter, enabling the response to S3 bucket changes.
 SQS doesn't in itself allow you to do anything, you need more consumers.
 - to host a static website, configure an S3 bucket for website hosting and then upload content to the bucket. bucket must have public read access.
 It is intentinoal that everyone in the world will have read access to this bucket.
+- if given the choice, seriously consider whether or not the overhead of multiple buckets is worthwhile.
+Suspect amazon will typically lean to many buckets not being worthwhile after answering one question.

 ### S3 Inventory